a-type/redux-data-table/README.md

 When writing your own pagination component, if you'd like to provide a text input to jump to a particular page, you'll need to just store that in the component state. redux-form doesn't keep track of a value for that kind of input.
 Feel free to pull the value from the `currentPage` props when the props change, so that your input will react to changes.

 ## Data Props

+### tableName

+**Required**

+A unique key for your table.
+This key will be used to store the table's state in the Redux store.
+Don't leave home without it!

 ### data